 • Multi-Crew Co-operation Course

 These standards are necessary to operate any aircraft with more than nine passengers, or a take-off weight exceeding 5900kgs.
 A license by an international aviation authority allows the holder to work on any European or international airline, including major airlines in the Middle East.
-You, however, need a license conversion to operate in places like the USA.
+You, however, need a license conversion to operate in places like the USA and be an FAA pilot.
+You might need to take an FAA knowledge test as part of that process to adhere to FAA requirements.

 Medical requirements to begin pilot training

-The first requirement for an aspiring pilot is Class One Medical.
-All flight crew members must have the medical standard to operate commercial lines.
+The first requirement for an aspiring pilot is Class One Medical Certificate.
+All flight crew members must have the third class medical certificate to operate commercial lines.
 The initial assessment will occur at a medical center to identify problems with general health and many other disqualifying conditions, like colorblindness or diabetes.
 Some conditions that do not necessarily disqualify you may, however, need further testing and investigation.

 You should attend a mandatory medical test every year until you are forty years old.
 The next succeeding years until age 65 require that you attend an assessment every six months.
 The privileges of Class One medical are revoked at 65.
 You will maintain testing for periodic conditions as long as you are on the job.
 The frequency of the tests will increase as you age.